-It is important to note that Students granted exemption without credit due to CAPE should register for a Level I replacement course(s) of their choosing.
+NB.
+Students granted exemption without credit due to CAPE should register for a Level I replacement course(s) of their choosing.

 Applications for exemption must be made using the Automated Student Request System (ASRS) accessed via the online portal Student Administrative System (SAS).
+Once you have made your application, please alert the Faculty Office by sending an email to fsssosci@uwimona.edu.jm.

-6.3 From Other Universities
+6.3 From Other Universities2

 - (a) A student transferring from another university to read for a UWI degree will have to do a minimum of two years of full-time study or 60 credits to satisfy the residency requirement. - (b) For courses not on our approved listing students will be advised to submit course outlines to the Faculty Office to determine equivalency.
-Any course approved will earn students exemption withcredit from UWI equivalent coursesup to the limit indicated by (a) above. - (c) Exemption without credit may be granted for course(s) in excess of limit indicated at the discretion of the Dean.

-6.4 From Three Year Associate Degree Programmes at Accredited Tertiary Learning Institutions (TLI)

-Credit exemption will be granted for all courses that have been deemed to be equivalent to UWI courses if a minimum B grade has been achieved and only if the degree programme was completed.
+Any course approved will earn students exemption withcredit from UWI equivalent courses up to the limit indicated by (a) above. - (c) Exemption without credit may be granted for course(s) in excess of limit indicated at the discretion of the Dean. - 6.4 From Three Year Associate Degree Programmes at Accredited Tertiary Learning Institutions (TLI) Credit exemption will be granted for all courses that have been deemed to be equivalent to UWI courses if a minimum B grade has been achieved and only if the degree programme was completed.